javitorres/datalakeStudio/README.md

 # Datalake Studio
 Datalake Studio is a very simple Python application to explore datasets using SQL, powered by the incredible DuckDB engine and the fantastic framework Streamlit.
 It also uses the DataProfiler library to get insights about the loaded data.

 You can load files directly from your computer, from a URL, or from an S3 bucket.
+Now you also can download data from a PostgreSQL Database and retrieve data from an external URL

 [DatalakeStudioSubs.webm](https://github.com/javitorres/datalakeStudio/assets/4235424/e4396cfb-297a-4ce4-bf8d-f751d0b9dbd0)